mysto/python-fpe/README.md

 ## Installation

-For a normal install of the latest PyPI release with pip:
+For a normal installation of the latest PyPI release with pip:

 `pip3 install ff3`